venkateshgangavarapu/activity-chart/README.md

 Once downloaded, open command prompt from the extracted folder and <b> run npm install </b>.
 This will install all the dependencies mentioned in the config.

-You can start the server by running npm run-script dev.
-The page can be viewed from localhost:8080 in any web browser.
+You can start the server by running  <b> npm run-script dev  </b>.
+The page can be viewed from  <b> localhost:8080 </b> in any web browser.